 Finland’s Edtech Industry

 Finland is not only home to Europe’s largest edtech accelerator (xEdu) but also dozens of fast-growing edtech startups.
-Seppo is an authoring tool that helps educators design pedagogically challenging games for their students.
-3D Bear helps students learn with the aid of 3D printing technologies.
+Seppo is a tool that assists educators in developing pedagogically challenging games for their students.
+3D Bear helps students engage with 3D printing technologies.
 There are also other apps designed to support the work of teachers and principals, including LessonApp and SchoolOS.

 In terms of value, Finland’s edtech industry also continues to grow.
 Earlier this year, Ashmeet Singh interviewed xEdu Program Director, Niko Lindholm.
 According to Lindhom, there are currently over 80 edtech startups and over 150 established edtech-related companies in Finland.
 Niko also estimates that between 10–12 million euros of venture capital money has been invested in these companies over the past three years.